-Kojo is a sub-adult male, or black back.
-He lives in a bachelor troop.
+Kojo is a young adult male and is still growing.
 He is one of the Zoo’s most playful gorillas and often demonstrates a mix of adult and juvenile behaviors.
 Kojo was born at the Smithsonian’s National Zoo in November 2001.

 Based on recommendations from the Gorilla Species Survival Plan, the zoo manages one mixed-sex gorilla troop and one bachelor troop.
 The two troops alternate indoor and outdoor space, depending on the time of day and the weather.